Capitol Choices Logo Capitol Choices Header

 CRITERIA

-What does Capitol Choices mean by "the best"?
-"Best" of the year?
-"Best" by this author?
-"Best" of its type?
-Our discussions are often heated, always serious, filled with good humor and, in the end, the titles we choose meet all of these criteria.
-In addition to the qualities that mark good titles—clarity, accuracy, credibility, and that most elusive quality of all, distinguished writing, illustration or narration—we place special emphasis on titles which we believe appeal to and reflect the sensibilities of their intended audience.
+What does Capitol Choices mean by "the best?"
+Best of the year?
+Best by this author?
+Best of its type?
+Our discussions become quite heated at times, but in the end, the titles we choose meet all of these criteria.
+For this reason, we include titles that we believe have child or teen appeal, in addition to the qualities that mark good books: clarity, accuracy, credibility, and, that most elusive quality of all, distinguished writing and illustration.

 WHO WE ARE

-For twelve years now, Capitol Choices has included librarians, teachers, booksellers, children's literature specialists, reviewers, and magazine editors who work in cities, suburbs, and rural areas in and around Washington, D.C.
-Most of us work directly with young people, and all of us share a passion for books and a commitment to pairing children with books.
+Capitol Choices now includes librarians, teachers, booksellers, children's literature specialists, and magazine editors who work in cities, in suburbs, and in rural areas in and around Washington, D.C.
+Most of us work directly with young people, and all of us share a passion for books and a commitment to bringing children and books together.

-If you have questions or comments, please email us.
+If you have questions or comments, please us.